explaingit

 TLDR

-AI model that cuts out any object in an image with a click, box, or text prompt, no special training needed for each object type.
+SAM is Meta's AI model that identifies and cuts out any object in an image using a simple click, box, or text prompt, including objects it was never specifically trained to recognize.

 Mindmap